Israel targets and kills Al Jazeera correspondent Anas al-Sharif in Gaza as journalist toll grows

 Al Jazeera calls strike an ‘assassination’

-Condemnation has poured in from the U.N. human rights office, the Foreign Press Association, the Committee to Protect Journalists and Amnesty International, among others.
+Condemnation has poured in from the U.N. human rights office, the Foreign Press Association, the Committee to Protect Journalists, the International Press Institute and Amnesty International, among others.

 Al Jazeera called the strike a “targeted assassination” and accused Israeli officials of incitement, connecting al-Sharif's death to the allegations that both the network and correspondent had denied.